El Nido Tour Package A

 That was already low tide when we reach the big lagoon so our boat cannot get inside anymore.
 So we went inside the lagoon while snorkeling and walking at one time.
 The big lagoon is a breeding ground for fishes and crustaceans.

-El Nido Island Hopping Tour A: The Seven Commandos Beach
+El Nido Tour Package A: The Seven Commandos Beach

 Our last stop, The Seven Commandos Beach